ghhezal/linear-regression-from-scratch/README.md

-# Linear Regression from Scratch
+# Linear Regression | Gradient Descent

-A linear regression model built **from scratch in Python** using gradient descent — no scikit-learn or ML libraries used.
+A linear regression model built **from scratch in Python** using gradient descent, no scikit-learn or ML libraries used.

 ## What it does